🔥 Big News : Handpan Dojo and MasterTheHandpan are merging 🔥

 Each of these music traditions can be awhole universe to explore.

-For more rhythms, percussion practice tracks, a supporting pdf booklet and lots of handpan tunes based on these grooves, check out the premium version of the library.
+For more rhythms, percussion practice tracks, a supporting pdf booklet and lots of handpan tunes based on these grooves

 Have fun exploring!